Carpet Cleaning Cape Coral, Lee, Collier, and Charlotte County

-To eliminate this problem the urine must be removed or neutralized from each of the layers affected.
+To eliminate this problem the urine must be removed or neutralized from each of the layers effected.
 If the contamination is limited to only the face yarn of the carpet then the cleaning itself may effectively remove the odor.
 In more severe cases a urine neutralizer combined with live enzymes may be applied.

 In the most severe cases, replacement of the carpet padding, treatment of the underside of the carpet, and the sub-floor may be required.

 Left untreated over a period of time pet odor can become absorbed into many of the porous materials in your home.
 Draperies, sheetrock, upholstered furniture, baseboards, grout, and even the concrete foundation are just a few of the materials that can absorb these odors.